umdenes100/TankCodeGuide/README.md

 }
 ```
 ### Wifi Module code
-The following will get you to print the distance from the ultrasonic sensor onto the vision system rather than the serial monitor.
+The following code will get you to print the distance from the ultrasonic sensor onto the vision system.

 ```
 // ---------------------------------------------------------------- //